Virgin Logo

 Virgin: Brand overview

-Virgin is a British conglomerate with revenues of 17 billion pounds, operating in different directions in 35 countries on five continents.
+Virgin is a British conglomerate with revenues of 17 billion pounds, operating across various sectors in 35 countries on five continents.
 It employs 69,000 people.
-The Virgin logo can be seen in industrial, aerospace, food, clothing, and media companies.
+The Virgin logo can be seen on products from industrial, aerospace, food, clothing, and media companies.

 Richard Branson started with a magazine in 1967.
 In 1970, he invented the Virgin brand and opened a record store under it.
 In 1972, he recorded them himself by creating a studio.
 And further, he simply could not stop games (1981), airlines (1984), condoms (1985), balloons for flights (1987), publishing (1991), radio stations (1993), etc. New companies in different directions opened almost every year until the giant conglomerate Virgin emerged.